csvprobotica/RoSGhost_2025/README.md

 Here is a detailed description of the strategy implemented in the code:

 1. Initialization:
-   - The robot's hub, motors,color and ultrasonic sensors are initialized.
+   - The robot's hub, motors and ultrasonic sensors are initialized.
    - The rear motor (connected to port B) is designated for forward movement.
    - The front motor (connected to port A) is designated for turning.
    - Three ultrasonic sensors (connected to ports D,E and F) are used to detect obstacles on the right and left sides, respectively.